by Texas Homesteader ~

 Dining Room Trash Solutions

-Last year involved lots of unnecessary trash for such a short time of use.
-So I vowed to ponder on a lower-waste way to enjoy that delicious complimentary breakfast without producing this much trash.
-My only requirement was that my solution couldn’t look overly weird.
+My only requirement was that my solution couldn’t look overly weird to surrounding patrons.
 Although he’d never complain, I wanted RancherMan to feel comfortable with my public display of crunchiness.

 Disposable Plastic Flatware?
 No Thank You.